marepstein/user-signup-app/README.md

 Don't worry if you don't get through everything.
 And have fun!
 This is an opportunity to show off your frontend skills.
 We want a flavor of what you can do.

 After you are done, send us the hosted URL, and a link to the repository.
-Niall and Owen need access (niallpaterson & beadlespouse on github.)
+Also include a link that would be sent to a Ffern friend.
+Niall needs access (niallpaterson on github.)

 We will then go through the code with you.